grazirs/card-trick/README.md

 # 11th Card Trick

 - This project was carried out using create react app.
-- The goal of this project is to build a card trick.
+- The goal of this project is to build the 11th card trick.
--

 ## How to play
 - Memorize 1 of the 21 cards.
 - Pick which of the 3 piles your card is located in.
 Repeat this a total of 3 times.